The CMU 30.3%: the enterprise agent capability gap

 - Capability is rising but will not reach 95% within the 3-year TCO horizon.
 The benchmark trajectory (24% in 2024, 30.3% in 2026) projects to 40% by late 2027.
 Enterprises planning on “waiting for better models” are planning on an event outside the horizon of their current business case.

-- The 12% durable cohort operates within the 30.3%, not around it.
+- The durable cohort operates within the 30.3%, not around it.
 Narrow scope.
 Human-in-the-loop for edge cases.
 Governance discipline on the six GAUGE framework dimensions.
-The capability gap is real; it is not the variable that separates the 12% from the 88%.
+The capability gap is real; it is not the variable that separates the deployments that hold up from the ones that stall.

 What TheAgentCompany actually measures